Bug Sweeps and How they work!

 Years ago, one statistic that we were all sure would never change was the difference between how many listening devices we found versus cameras.
 From the late 1960’s to about 2006, the find ratio was about 90% listening devices and 10% cameras.
 During the past 10 years, it was about 50/50.
 This year, for the very first time, cameras have consistently been found more often at the rate of 55% to 45%.

-I’d guess the increase in camera finds is because of two things.
+The increase in camera finds is directly related to two issues.
 First, high-end cameras that are contained in plants, clocks, fans, and headboards are difficult to detect by the layman.
-Second, for some reason, control-freak husbands want to monitor their wife’s bedroom activities during divorce proceedings.
-I know that’s a head-scratcher, but there are somethings in life you just can’t make up.
+Second for some reason, control-freak husbands want to monitor their wife’s bedroom activities during divorce proceedings.
+I know that’s a head-scratcher but there are some things in life you just can’t make up.

 We can identify hidden bugs with a 100% Guarantee.